Christian Gonzalez: NFL career statistics

+Regular season

 Personal life

-Gonzalez was born to an athletic Colombian family.
+Gonzalez was born to a Colombian family.
 His father, Hector, is 6-foot-9 and played college basketball at the University of Texas at El Paso before playing semiprofessionally in Colombia.
 He has three sisters, Melissa, Samantha, and Lily.
-Melissa (University of Texas) and Samantha (University of Miami) were two-time All-Americans in track and field and represent Colombia in international events.
-Gonzalez is the brother-in-law of NFL quarterback David Blough through marriage to Melissa.
+Melissa (University of Texas) and Samantha (University of Miami) were two-time All-Americans in track and field, with Melissa representing Colombia in international events.
+Melissa is married to NFL coach and former quarterback David Blough.